robin-sevelin/match-my-career/scrum_cermonies/2023-09-27/DailyStandup.md

 ### Emilia

-Today I will start working on a component which renders when no results are found.
-I will also start implementing the component where needed.
+Today I will contuine implementing the NoResult component.
+Afterwards I will tweak and make the final optimizations to our design.

 ### Robin